-Site area: 310 square metres

-Description: The site was originally a railway cutting, the tunnel starting where there is now a car park to the rear of the site.

-Meridian House is a featureless modern block, lacking detail to the façade and constructed from materials which are not in keeping with the streetscape, producing a negative contribution.
+Site area: 310 square metres Description The site was originally a railway cutting, the tunnel starting where there is now a car park to the rear of the site Meridian House is a featureless modern block, lacking detail to the façade and constructed from materials which are not in keeping with the streetscape, producing a negative contribution.
 The site includes 50 car parking spaces to the rear, despite its high PTAL rating of 6a.
 This residential section of Finchley Road (within the Redington Frognal Conservation Area) is characterised by Victorian and Edwardian blocks of mansion flats, situated immediately north of Meridian House.

-The office space at ground-floor level is occupied on a leasehold basis from the owner, Tindall Overseas Ltd. It is also linked to Dutch & Dutch Property Management.

-Above Allied Irish Bank are eight residential flats: 1A, 2A and flats B to G. These are also managed by Dutch & Dutch Property Management.

-Potential development: 10 larger 100-120 sq.m or 15 smaller 60-70 sq.m residential units, with A1, A2, A3 or B1 use class at ground level, incorporating an active frontage.

-Opportunity: Careful redevelopment or conversion extension and new street façade cladding, in accordance with the Finchley Road Design Code, would considerably enhance Finchley Road and provide highly desirable residential accommodation in an area well served by public transport and shopping facilities.

-Appropriate uses include a retail unit or community facility, such as an NHS GP practice, at ground-floor level to support the growth of existing retail activity on Finchley Road as has been planned on the west side, or contribute to social cohesion and inclusion.

-Such a site, with its high PTAL rating, and proximity to retail and leisure facilities, could provide ideal accommodation to cater for older age groups, among which population growth in the Plan Area is forecast to be concentrated.
+The office space at ground-floor level is occupied on a leasehold basis from the owner.
+Above Allied Irish Bank are eight residential flats: 1A, 2A and flats B to G. Potential development Ten larger 100-120 sq.m or 15 smaller 60-70 sq.m residential units, with A1, A2, A3 or B1 use class at ground level, incorporating an active frontage.
+Opportunity A redevelopment here, in conformity with policy BD4 and the BGI policies here would be favourably considered if it were to be set back in order to incorporate a pocket park.
+Although setting back the development would change the character of the Finchley Road streetscape, such a set-back would deliver improved townscape benefits, including the potential to create a pocket park.
+Although it is a relatively recent block, buildings dating from the 1960s have already been or are due to be demolished and replaced, eg in Redington Road and Redington Gardens.
+Appropriate uses include a retail unit or community facility, such as an NHS GP practice, at ground-floor level to support the growth of existing retail activity on Finchley Road, as at 317 Finchley Road, or contribute to social cohesion and inclusion.
+Such a site, with its high PTAL rating, and proximity to retail and leisure facilities, could also provide ideal accommodation to cater for older age groups, among which population growth in the Plan Area is forecast to be concentrated.
 It should be redeveloped as a car-free site and redundant parking space to the rear used to provide substantial greening and biodiversity measures, including trees, native hedgerows and a natural pond, providing a link to the adjoining copse.

-Constraints: Meridian House is currently occupied by unknown tenants, including Allied Irish Bank.
+Constraints Meridian House is currently occupied by unknown tenants, including Allied Irish Bank.
 It may be that the owner of the building would be sympathetic to the idea of redevelopment.

-Conclusion: It is possible that the site is available, and the Forum will need to liaise with Network Rail, which owns the site and Overground line running beneath.
+Conclusion It is possible that the site is available, and the Forum will need to liaise with Network Rail, which owns the site and Overground line running beneath.
 A four-storey residential block, in brick and stone, would add a significant number of units and at the same time enhance the Finchley Road streetscape.
 It is highly desirable that any replacement building will include an urban pocket park, such as below.
 This would considerably enhance Finchley Road and provide amenity in a part of the Plan Area with poor access to green space.
 In keeping with the Conservation Area principles, a gap is to be incorporated on either side, between it and neighbouring buildings, in order to afford view to rear gardens and rear garden tree corridors.

-Site reference RF 2: Conrad Court, 27 Redington Gardens

-Address: Conrad Court, 27 Redington Gardens, London NW3 7RX

-89 Dutch & Dutch tel. con, re Meridien House